Introduction to Digital Forensics Training:

 Introduction to Digital Forensics Training Course with hands-on labs (Online, Onsite, and Classroom Live)

 This introductory course on Digital Forensics addresses technical IT staff who mostly work as administrators and auditors without routine duties related to forensic analysis.
 The Introduction to Digital Forensics Training course is also open to forensics trainers such as lecturers and tutors whose duties include forensics training.
 Experienced digital forensic staff may benefit from a more advanced course.

-Participants to this Introduction to Digital Forensics Training course learn about the methods to identify, preserve, analysis and report on digital artefacts.
+Participants in this Introduction to Digital Forensics Training course learn about the methods to identify, preserve, analyze and report on digital artifacts.
 Using a mixed approach of fundamentals and open source software, delegates will be able to select suitable tools and report on their findings in an evidential way.

 - 5 days of Introduction to Digital Forensics Training with an expert instructor

 - Introduction to Digital Forensics Course Guide

 - Certificate of Completion

 - Introduction to Digital Forensics Training – https://www.wiley.com/

 - Introduction to Digital Forensics Training – https://www.packtpub.com/

 - Introduction to Digital Forensics Training – https://www.amazon.com/